deep-symbolic-mathematics/TPSR/README.md

 ```

 ## Demo
 We have also included a small demo that runs TPSR with E2E backbone on your dataset.
-You can play with [here](./tpsr_demo.py)
+You can play with it [here](./tpsr_demo.py)

 ## Citation